TheMalteseSailor/CanvasDateSetter/README.md

 ## Known issues
 1. Sometimes the first assignment will get skipped.
 2. Sometimes the weekely discussion assignments will all get assigned the same dates for courses with hundreds of assignments.
+3. If you modify the browser width to where it's too narrow, Canvas will modify the page layout, removing the tags I'm using to orient the script.
+  * a.
+The script will just sit there until you widden the window again.